 - If you’re unemployed, dedicate at least 20-30 hours a week to your job hunt.
 This is also a good way to make sure you stay eligible for unemployment, since most states have an active job search requirement in place.

-- The higher level the job, the more time you should spend on your application.
-If you're applying for a bunch of similar entry-level jobs, each application may only need a few tweaks to personalize it, but if you're aiming for the C-suite, plan to spend several hours at least on one application.
+- The higher the job level, the more time you should spend on your application.
+If you're applying for a bunch of similar entry-level jobs, each application may only need a few tweaks to personalize it, but if you're aiming for management and executive positions, plan to spend several hours on each application.

-How many jobs in total you should apply for
+How many jobs should you apply for in total?

-Disappointingly, there’s no "magic number" of jobs you have to apply for before you’re guaranteed a role.
-It all depends on what you’re looking for — and what you’re willing to settle for.
-Nonetheless, here are some statistics:
+Unfortunately, there’s no "magic number" of jobs you have to apply for before you’re guaranteed a role.
+It all depends on what you’re looking for.

 How to speed up your job search

-If it feels like you're sending out endless applications without any callbacks, there are a few things you can do to speed up the process:
+If it feels like you're sending out endless applications without any callbacks, there are a few things you can do to speed up the process, such as developing a routine, identifying a niche, optimizing your resume and following up with recruiters and hiring managers.

-Generally, the best way to approach applying for jobs is to be consistent.
-Start a routine and set aside a bit of time each day or week — a few hours every morning, for example — and commit to that schedule, every day, until you hit a certain goal (e.g., get 5 interviews, receive 2 offers, etc.)
+The best way to approach applying for jobs is to be consistent.
+Start a routine and set aside a bit of time each day or week, a few hours every morning, for example, and commit to that schedule every day, until you hit a certain goal (e.g., get five interviews, receive two offers, etc.)

-Don’t try to apply in bulk, or do a marathon sprint of 30 applications back-to-back in a single day.
-That’s likely to lower the quality of your applications, and isn’t going to help you much.
+Don’t try to apply in bulk or do a marathon sprint of 30 applications back-to-back in a single day.
+That’s likely to lower the quality of your applications and lead to burnout.

 Avoid resume bombing

-Avoid “resume bombing” — sending out dozens or even hundreds of low-quality applications to jobs you might not be qualified for at all — and instead focus on applying for roles that are a good fit for your background, which can mean targeting jobs related to your major, industry, skillset, or level of seniority.
+Avoid “resume bombing” — sending out dozens or even hundreds of low-quality applications to jobs you might not be qualified for.
+Instead, focus on applying for roles that are a good fit for your background, which means targeting jobs related to your experience, career goals, industry or skillset.

-As a job seeker, you’re probably sending out dozens of applications every week but you might be compromising on quality of each application — a good way to make sure you’re sending high quality applications and highlighting the right skills and experience is to upload your resume to the tool below - it’ll give you a detailed review of your resume and personalised suggestions for improvement.
+If you’re sending out dozens of applications every week, you might be compromising on the quality of each application.
+A good way to make sure you’re sending high quality applications that highlight the right skills and experience is to upload your resume to the tool below.
+It will give you a detailed review of your resume and personalized suggestions for improvement.

-Identify the job niches you want to apply for
+Identify specific job niches you want to apply for

-For example, if you’ve just graduated with a marketing degree in hand, skip the middle-level manager roles, or positions outside the communications, marketing, sales, business development, and public relations industries.
-Niche down and target entry-level jobs that fit your skillset well, and you’re going to land a role sooner than you think.
+For example, if you’ve just graduated with a marketing degree, skip the middle-level manager roles or positions outside the communications, marketing, sales, business development, and public relations industries.
+Niche down and targetentry-level jobs that fit your skillset well.

 Use niche job boards

-Forgoing larger job sites that contain a smorgasbord of jobs, and looking for niche job sites that only post open positions in certain industries or sub-fields, is one of the best ways to efficiently maximize your time when job searching.
+Forgoing larger job sites that contain a smorgasbord of jobs, and looking for niche job sites that only post open positions in specific industries or sub-fields, is a great way to efficiently maximize your time when job searching.

 - How to use LinkedIn to find and apply for jobs